-Investments made by the District at September 30, 2019 are summarized below.
-In accordance with GASB 31, investments are reported at fair value.
+Investments made by the District at September 30, 2020 are summarized below.

-Investment Type Fair Value Credit Rating Weighted Average Maturity U.S. Bank Money Market \$ 462,153 N/A N/A
+Investment Type Fair Value Credit Rating Weighted Average Maturity U.S. Bank Money Market \$ 453,685 N/A N/A

 Credit Risk:

 For investments, credit risk is generally the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 Investments in U.S. Government securities and agencies must be backed by the full faith and credit of the United States Government.
 Short term bond funds shall be rated by a nationally recognized ratings agency and shall maintain the highest credit quality rating.
 Investment ratings by investment type are included in the preceding summary of investments.